rohitsupekar/learn-PDEs-from-data/README.md

 The goal of these methods is to infer ordinary/partial differential equations from time-series measurement data.

 # Install the dependencies:
-First clone the repo and navigate the code directory.
+First clone the repo and navigate to the code directory.

 (Using conda) Create a new environment
 ```